Hospitals & Birth Centers bring you . . .

 • Expected breastfeeding challenges and how to build milk supply and monitor caloric intake

-• Parent care activities that enhance parent-child attachment, lower over-stimulation and promote breastfeeding
+• Parent care activities that enhance parent-child attachment, lower over-stimulation and promote breastfeeding (PREVIEW of complete video below)

 Contact jan@hugyourbaby.org to discuss your needs, our training & resources, and discounted fees for group purchases.